-This simple Asian inspired carrot cabbage slaw is a crunchy and fresh addition to any summer meal.
+This simple Asian inspired red cabbage and carrot slaw with orange sesame dressing is a crunchy and fresh addition to any summer meal.

 If you’re looking for a summer salad or side that’s easy to throw together and bring along, then a slaw is the answer.
-While I’m a sucker for a good slaw any time of year, summer really is the perfect season for a slaw salad.
+While I’m a sucker for a good slaw any time of year, summer really is the perfect season for one.
 It’s fresh and crunchy and goes great with just about everything on your summer menu.

 Crunchy, colorful and full of flavor, it’s definitely one of my summertime favorites and a go-to when I need an easy dish to bring.